sassoftware/sasoptpy/doc/guide/basics.rst

 Here, the first term provides a Python generator, which then gets translated into constraints in the problem.
 The symbols ``<=``, ``>=``, and ``==`` are used for less than or equal to, greater than or equal to, and equal to constraints, respectively.
-Range constraints can be inserted using ``==`` and a list of 2 values representing lower and upper bounds.
+You can define range constraints by using ``==`` symbol and a list of two values that represent lower and upper bounds.

 .. ipython:: python